matryer/xbar/xbarapp.com/articles/2021/03/13/Upgrading-BitBar-plugins-to-make-use-of-new-xbar-features.md

-Plugin authors are upgrading their plugins to make use of new xbar features.
+Plugin authors are upgrading their plugins to use new xbar features.

 # Your plugin already works